Today's Articles

 Langston married Caroline Wall, a student at Oberlin, settled in Brownhelm, OH, and established a law practice.
 He was elected Town Clerk in 1855, perhaps the first Black elected to public office in the United States.
 Later, after he moved back to Oberlin in 1856, he was elected city councilman and later to the board of education.

 Langston helped create the Republican Party in 1854.
-With the aid of his brothers Gideon and Charles, Langston organized antislavery societies at both the state and local levels.
-He helped runaway slaves to escape along the Ohio border as part of the Underground Railroad.
+With the aid of his brothers Gideon and Charles, he organized antislavery societies at both the state and local levels.
+He also helped runaway slaves escape along the Ohio border as part of the Underground Railroad.

-Langston moved to Washington in 1868 to organize and become dean of the first Black law school in the nation at Howard University.
+Langston moved to Washington in 1868 to organize and become dean of Howard University's first Black law school.
 He also became the first Black to practice before the U.S. Supreme Court.
-He was elected a delegate to the Republican National Convention in 1876 and named U.S. minister to Haiti.
+In 1876, he was elected a delegate to the Republican National Convention and named U.S. minister to Haiti.

 Langston returned to Virginia in 1885 to serve as the first president of Virginia State University.
 In 1888, he ran as an independent for a seat in the U.S. House of Representatives.
-He won, the first Black elected to Congress from Virginia, but his victory was contested for 18 months, and he served only six months before being unseated in the next election.
+He won, becoming the first Black elected to Congress from Virginia.
+However, his victory was contested for 18 months, and he served only six months before being unseated in the next election.

 Langston retired to Washington, writing his autobiography, "From the Virginia Plantation to the National Capitol: or, The only Negro representative in Congress from the Old Dominion," published in 1894.
 John M. Langston died in 1897.